Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 See if you qualify for a lower rate in less than 2 minutes

 If your car is totaled tomorrow, do you know how much your insurance will actually pay you?
 For most drivers, the answer is less than they expect — sometimes far less.
 That's because standard auto insurance pays actual cash value (ACV), not what it costs to buy a new replacement.
-Depreciation quietly erodes your payout every year your car ages, and the gap between what you're owed and what you need can be shocking.
+New cars commonly lose around 16% of their value in year one alone, and the gap between what you're owed and what you need can easily reach thousands of dollars.

 In this guide, you'll learn exactly how ACV is calculated, why replacement cost coverage is rarely included by default, and what options exist to protect yourself — whether you're financing a new car, driving a paid-off older vehicle, or owning a classic.
-Understanding these details before you need to file a claim could save you thousands of dollars.
+With total loss rates hitting a record 23.1% of all auto physical damage claims for full-year 2025 and used car values showing strong year-over-year gains into 2026, understanding these details before you need to file a claim is more important than ever.

 Key Pinch Points

-• New cars can lose 10–20% of value instantly, creating a coverage gap
+• New cars lose ~16% of value in year one, creating an instant coverage gap

 Compare Car Insurance Rates in Ohio